Virus-ravaged Europe nudges some doors open, not others - KVIA

 SPAIN

-Spain’s seven-week lockdown is one of the world’s strictest, and the prime minister is due to unveil Tuesday a blueprint for what his government calls “a transition plan to a new normal.”
+Spain’s 7-week-old lockdown is one of the world’s strictest, and its government announced Tuesday a cautious, four-phase approach toward a “new normal.”

-Officials have warned the roll-back will be gradual, will occur at different speeds across Spain and will err on the side of caution.

-One known measure is that everyone, including the elderly, will be able to leave their homes to play sports, do exercise or take a stroll starting Saturday.
 Children under 14, who were kept inside for weeks, are now allowed to go outside for an hour a day.

-The return to work is expected to be staggered, avoiding rush hours on public transport by making shifts flexible.
+Everyone will be able to leave their homes to play sports, do exercise or take a stroll starting Saturday.

+If they’ve taken necessary precautions, street stores can open May 11, but not malls.
+Tourist accommodation can also reopen, except for common areas.

+In Phase Two, restaurants, museums and monuments can allow visitors up to a third of normal capacity.

+Educational establishments will reopen for children under age six whose parents are both at work, for children who have fallen behind in their studies, and for students to sit university entrance exams.
+Schools will not fully reopen before September.

+The rollback will occur at different speeds in the country’s provinces.
+Each will be measured according to “markers,” such as the number of infections, the economic status of people in the area and the local health service’s capacity, before advancing to the next phase.

-A total of 23,822 deaths are attributed to the new coronavirus, with more than 210,000 people infected.
+A total of 23,822 deaths in Spain are attributed to the new coronavirus, with more than 210,000 people infected.

 ITALY